thediveo/TW5FontAwesome/README.md

       * ``TW5FontAwesome/`` folder &ndash; the plugin defition of the TW5FontAwesome plugin.
 Please note that this definition aliases ``src/tiddlers/system/``.

-##### Important

-**At this time there's unfortunately a little gotcha involved.
-You'll need a TiddlyWiki 5 installation that also contains my ``hierarchicalfilesystem`` plugin if you plan to develop on a clone of this repository.
-Hopefully, this new plugin may be integrated into the TiddlyWiki 5 core.
-See also [pull request #767](https://github.com/Jermolene/TiddlyWiki5/pull/767).**

 1. If not done so, install Node.js and TW5 as explained in [Getting Started &ndash;
 Node.js](http://tiddlywiki.com/#GettingStarted%20-%20Node.js:[[GettingStarted%20-%20Node.js]]).
 Make sure that the ``hierarchicalfilesystem`` plugin is installed too, see my note above.